gugarosa/evolutionary_ensembles/README.md

 ### (Optional) Diversity Metrics

 As an optional procedure, one can also calculate some diversity metrics between classifiers.
-Please use the following script in order to accomplish such approach:
+Please use the following script in order to accomplish such an approach:

 ```python diversity_metrics.py -h```